Design-Computing/Design-Computing.github.io/md/week1.md

 #### Get software

-We'll go through this together, but if you need to setup a new dev environment then these are the steps:

 1. VS Code

+    This is the main tool you'll be using in this course.
+Almost everything happens from within VS Code, so learn to love it.

    1. Download VS Code from [code.visualstudio.com](https://code.visualstudio.com/)

-1. Anaconda:
+1. Anaconda

+    Anaconda is a python installer that comes with a lot of the packages that we need to use already baked in.
+This means we don't need to install them separately.

-   1. Download the Anaconda installer from [anaconda.com](https://www.anaconda.com/products/individual#Downloads) 1.
+   1. Download the Anaconda installer from [anaconda.com](https://www.anaconda.com/products/individual#Downloads)

    1. Install it with default values _except_ tick the option to **Add Anaconda to my PATH**, tick that and the text will go red.

    1. Be patient
    <!-- 1.
 Open Anaconda navigator -->
    <!-- 1.
 Click install on the VS Code box, be patient again -->

-1. Git:
+1. Git

+    Git is a version control tool, we're going to use it to make sure that your work is saved, backed up, and versioned (this means that you can go back to this morning without needing to save lots of copies with names like `my_work_final.py` and `my_work_final_final.py`).

    1. Go to [git-scm.com](https://git-scm.com/downloads) and download the latest git
-   1. Install git with all the default values, except make **VS Code** be the default editor
+   1. Install git with all the default values, except make **VS Code** be the default editor if you're asked.

 #### Pull in the course resources